I am an artist and (occasional) curator. Throughout my practice, I

 the interconnected nature of prevailing social, political, economic and environmental

 In 2012 I founded English Disco Lovers (EDL), a protest group that looked to reclaim the 'EDL' acronym of the English Defence League.
 The project involved; online occupations, street-level protests, club nights, talks and exhibitions.
-Other recent projects include Under the Shade I Flourish (2015-16), in which a mid-1960s rhythm 'n' blues band became a vehicle to discuss the interconnected nature of Britain's colonial history, tax avoidance and soft power.
-The band in question had formerly been managed by Michael Ashcroft, a notorious business man and political figure.
+Other recent projects include Under the Shade I Flourish (2015-16), in which a 1960s rhythm 'n' blues band became a vehicle to discuss the interconnected nature of Britain's colonial history, tax avoidance and soft power.
 In 2017 I curated You're Surrounded by Me at Turf Projects, Croydon, a group exhibition which commented “on the political importance of love, humour, non-violence, collaboration and speculative futures.”
 (Hatty Nestor, Studio International, Sept 2017)

-I’m currently a participant in Syllabus III, an alternative peer-led learning programme.
-Commissions include; The Billboard, Spit & Sawdust, Cardiff, 2018; Adam Speaks, The National Trust, Croome, Worcestershire, 2017; and Keeley Round, Turf Projects, Croydon, 2016.
-Exhibitions include; more of an avalanche, Wysing Arts Centre, Cambridge, 2018 (group); You're Surrounded by Me, Turf Projects, Croydon, 2017 (group); the man who moved too far, too fast, Lewisham Arthouse, London, 2016 (solo); Of the Sea, The Historic Dockyard, Chatham, 2016 (group); Under the Shade I Flourish, xero, kline & coma, London, 2016 (solo); and Outdancing Formations, Edith-Russ-Haus, Oldenburg, 2015 (dual, with Marta Popivoda).
-Awards, bursaries and publications include; Fenton Arts Trust Bursary 2017; Light Eye Mind Graduate Award 2016; A.P.T Graduate Studio Award 2016; Edith-Russ-Haus Award for Emerging Media Artists of the Sparda Bank 2015; Lewisham Arthouse Graduate Studio Award 2015; Catlin Guide 2015; and Collyer Bristow Graduate Award 2014.
+Commissions include; The Billboard, Spit & Sawdust, Cardiff, 2018; and Adam Speaks, The National Trust, Croome, Worcestershire, 2017.
+Exhibitions include; Bloomberg New Contemporaries, Liverpool John Moore University (2018) & South London Gallery (2018-19); more of an avalanche, Wysing Arts Centre, Cambridge, 2018 (group); You're Surrounded by Me, Turf Projects, Croydon, 2017 (group); Of the Sea, The Historic Dockyard, Chatham, 2016 (group); Under the Shade I Flourish, xero, kline & coma, London, 2016 (solo); and Outdancing Formations, Edith-Russ-Haus, Oldenburg, 2015 (dual, with Marta Popivoda).
+Awards, bursaries and publications include; Fenton Arts Trust Bursary 2017; A.P.T Graduate Studio Award 2016; Edith-Russ-Haus Award for Emerging Media Artists 2015; Lewisham Arthouse Graduate Studio Award 2015; Catlin Guide 2015; and Collyer Bristow Graduate Award 2014.